Identification in rhetoric

 Identification is a key theme in the works of Kenneth Burke as part of the New Rhetoric movement.
 Contemporary rhetoric focuses on cultural contexts and general structures of rhetoric structures.
 Burke was a notable contemporary U.S. rhetorician who made major contributions to the rhetoric of identification.
 James A. Herrick describes one of Burke's foundational ideas with identification is that “rhetoric makes human unity possible, that language use is symbolic action, and that rhetoric is symbolic inducement.”

 For Burke, words were Terministic screens through which people see the world and interact with each other.
-Herrick, further explains that identification in rhetoric is crucial to persuasion, and thus to cooperation, consensus, compromise, and action.
+Herrick further explains that identification in rhetoric is crucial to persuasion, and thus to cooperation, consensus, compromise, and action.
 Burke believed that the most serious human problem was to be alienated or separated, and rhetoric was to be that problem's only solution.
 Much of his work was based on bringing people back together.
 However, Burke argues that “Identification is affirmed with earnestness precisely because there is division; Identification is compensatory to division.”
 Rhetoric's goal, in regards to identification, is to bring people together of whom have been separated by estrangement or opposition.
 Those who feel isolated or separate from others may identify joint interests with others or become part of an institution -- "‘Belonging’ in this sense is rhetoric."

+Burke suggests that whenever someone attempts to persuade, identification occurs: one party must "identify" with another.
+That is, the one who becomes persuaded sees that one party is like another in some way.
+His concept of identification works not only in relation to the self (e.g. that tree has arms and is like me, thus I identify with that tree), but also refers to exterior identification (e.g. that man eats beef patties like that group, thus he is identified with that beef-patty-eating group).
+One can perceive identification between objects that are not the self.

 Definition

-Kenneth Burke plays an important part in learning and understanding the core values of rhetorical theory in identification.
+Burke plays an important part in learning and understanding the core values of rhetorical theory in identification.
 He introduces the notion by taking the Aristotelian approach into a "world of particulars."
 Burke states that Aristotle treated rhetoric as purely verbal.
 However, there are also areas of overlap.
 The flexibility of identification that Burke has created expands into elements beyond language.
 He wrote that “identification ranges from the politician who, addressing an audience of farmers, says, ‘I was a farm boy myself,’ through the mysteries of social status, to the mystic's devout identification with the source of all being.”
 This symbolic interaction is possible because it recognizes the hidden sources of identification among human beings as symbol users.
 From this, Burke understood symbols as constantly present, and believed that choosing to accept and learning to accurately read symbols was crucial.

 Burke frequently referred to the philosophical meaning of "substance" when explaining identification and identifying acts.
 He defined substance as "an act; and a way of life is an acting-together."
 When people identified with one another, they shared substance, which made them consubstantial.